(133): Top 10 Kannywood Films of 2020

 University of Cologne

 The year 2020 is unlike any other in recent history.
 The COVID-19 pandemic has changed the world.
 We now have lockdown in countries; we also have to keep social distancing, wear a facemask, among other protocols.
 The virus batters the entertainment industries from Los Angeles to Lagos, Mumbai to Mombasa, Cairo to Kano, forcing several cinemas to shut down.
-Thus, shooting and showing film had to stop.
-Nevertheless, that boosts TV and video on demand (VoD) contents and opens a gate for new ‘genres’ of YouTube series and serials.
+Thus, shooting and showing films had to stop.
+Nevertheless, that boosts TV and video on demand (VoD) content and opens a gate for new ‘genres’ of YouTube series and serials.
 In northern Nigeria, these include Kwana Casa’in, Gidan Badamasi, Labarina, Izzar So, A Duniya, Na Ladidi, among many others.

 Kannywood began the year auspiciously with a box-office hit, Mati A Zazzau.
 Therefore, the audience expected to see many more similar or better films.
-Although producers made only a few (movies) eventually, these include the excellent, the good, the bad and the ugly.
+Although producers made only a few (movies) eventually, these include the excellent, the good, the bad, and the ugly.
 Evidently, the pandemic disrupted or ruined several plans in Kannywood, too.
 Anyway, the following are some I consider above their peers.
 Please note that the numbering is, in no way, hierarchical.

 The film, shown briefly in cinemas in 2019 and released in 2020, deals with a thorny yet unexplored topic of inheritance in Hausa land.
 Alhaji (Ibrahim Mandawari) is a wealthy, family man with multiple wives and several children.
 As is often the case in such a house, there is disunity among the family members, some of whom are wayward.
 He, unexpectedly, dies in a car crash.
 Serious rancour ensues over the wealth he left behind.
 Finally, everyone gets their share.
 Unfortunately, most of them embezzle the inheritance, worth several millions of naira in cash and property, so quickly.
 Yaseen Auwal directed the movie while Bashir Maishadda is the producer.
 The performance of Ali Nuhu, Sadiq Sani Sadiq, Aminu Sharif Momoh, Maryam Yahaya, among others, is notable and praiseworthy.
 Dare I say the film is one of the best to have ever been made in Kannywood.

-2. Mati a Zazzau
+2. Mati a

 As a sequel to Mati da Lado, the film starts from where Mati (Sadiq Sani Sadiq) wanders in an unknown village following his escape from Rimau.
 He and his brother-accomplice, Lado (Tahir I. Tahir), duped Rimau village people for years by pretending to be Islamic scholars.
 The townspeople chased them away when they discovered their identity.
 Mati finds himself in Zazzau, where, coincidentally, his late, rich father had lived and left a substantial treasure in the hands of a confidant.
 The rest of the story mainly revolves around Mati’s effort if not trickery to get the wealth.
 Yaseen Auwal directed it while Rahama Sadau & Sadiq Sani Sadiq take the credit of its production.
 The film is doubtlessly successful as per Kannywood’s box-office record.
-It, reportedly, pulled out a record number of audience, thanks to well-calibrated publicity and promotion by Rahama Sadau and her team.
-Fans of Mati franchise love the film.
+It, reportedly, pulled out a record audience, thanks to well-calibrated publicity and promotion by Rahama Sadau and her team.
+Fans of the Mati franchise love the film.

 Bashir (Adam A. Zango) is raised by an overprotective mother who spoils him, leading him to drug addiction.
 He runs away from home and, eventually, becomes somewhat insane.
 One day, a posh Nabila (Aisha Tsamiya) brings her car for repair close to the refuse site Bashir and his friends live on the heap to smoke and consume drugs.
 He comes to the garage to beg the mechanics for food as he usually does.
 When they chase him away, to protect their customer, she feels sorry – or more – for him.
 Against the odds, she follows him until she finally gets him fully rehabilitated.
 Typical of such a film, she falls in love with him and asks him to marry her, a choice her father furiously rejects.
 Her betrothed dumps her after an accident left her wheelchair-bound.
 Then, the father realises that only a true lover can marry his daughter, and Bashir is one.
 Though the story is not very novel, its execution is laudable.
 It’s directed by Sadiq N. Mafia and produced by Abdul Amart.
 The Zango vs Tsamiya chemistry is indisputable; likewise, their acting flair.

 Alhaji Sammani (Rabi’u Rikadawa) is a wealthy man with a beautiful, happy family.
 He weirdly falls in love with a married woman, Karima (Bilkisu Shema) who is contented with her low-income husband, Badamasi (Ali Nuhu).
 She rejects Sammani’s absurd love overture.
-After a series of pressure coming from her bosom friend, mother and eventually her husband, she recapitulates.
+After a series of pressure coming from her bosom friend, mother, and eventually her husband, she recapitulates.
 The film is full of intrigue, and is also well directed and acted.
 Nonetheless, the ending may encourage such behaviour in a society known for its cherished socio-moral and religious values.
 It’s directed and produced by Sunusi Oscar 442 and Alhaji Sheshe, respectively.
 Aminu Sharif and Fati Washa did very well.
 Mr Rikadawa displays his exceptional talent in this drama.

 This film, supposedly, comes with a difference in storytelling in Kannywood.
 It tells the story of a bipolar Umar (Umar M. Sharif) on psychiatric medical trial.
 The film’s first frame shows him in a relationship with Fati (Fatima Kinal), who eventually dies.
 Heartbroken, he struggles to forget her and forge ahead with his life.
 He continues schooling until he graduates.
 As an NYSC corps member in Jigawa, he sees the same Fati who, however, like everyone there, have no earthly clue of his identity.
 He does all he could to remind her of their past life, and so on.
 Many audiences criticise the plot concept; showing two separate, yet connected, stories from Umar’s psychotic state is, at best, ambiguous and, at worst, incredible.
 Part of the story also resembles another film, Hafeez, which is also by the same producer and similar casts.
 Kamal S. Alkali is the director while Bashir Maishadda is the producer.